 - Over three-quarters (77%, n=441) were between the ages of 11 and 17, and 16% (n=94) were 18 or older.
 Very few (7%, n=39) were ten years old or younger.
-Typically, a child under ten years of age who is placed in a congregate setting is placed due to complex medical needs, which requires several hours of skilled nursing or children with complex behavioral health needs that are unable to be met in a family-based setting. - Slightly more than half (54%, n=312) were male. - Over three-quarters (78%, n=445) identified as Black, non-Hispanic, and just over one in ten (13%, n=76) identified as Hispanic.
-Forty-two youth (7%) identified as White, non-Hispanic, and the remaining 2% identified as multiple races (n=5) or their race was not able to be determined (5%). - □ Identify the service and treatment needs of the youth counted above with as much specificity as possible.
+Typically, a child under ten years of age who is placed in a congregate setting is placed due to complex medical needs, which requires several hours of skilled nursing, or children with complex behavioral health needs that are unable to be met in a family-based setting. - Slightly more than half (54%, n=312) were male. - Over three-quarters (78%, n=445) identified as Black, non-Hispanic, and just over one in ten (13%, n=76) identified as Hispanic.
+Forty-two youth (7%) identified as White, non-Hispanic, and the remaining 2% identified as multiple races (n=5) or their race was not able to be determined (5%).

+Identify the service and treatment needs of the youth counted above with as much specificity as possible.

 In addition to the description of the youth that were outlined above, the youth who are placed in congregate care settings require behavioral health services.
 If the youth is placed in a community-based group home, they receive behavioral health services in the community.
-However, youth who are placed in an Institutional or Psychiatric Residential Treatment Facility, receive their behavioral health services on site at their placement.
+However, youth who are placed in an Institutional or Psychiatric Residential Treatment Facility, receive their behavioral health services on-site at their placement.

-- □ Please describe the county's process related to congregate care placement decisions. - The below questions may assist in development of a response: - What policies are in place to guide decision making? - Who oversees and is part of the decision? - Are youth involved in the decision-making?
+- ☐ Please describe the county's process related to congregate care placement decisions. - The below questions may assist in development of a response: - What policies are in place to guide decision making? - Who oversees and is part of the decision? - Are youth involved in the decision-making?
 If so, how? - How is the decision reviewed?

 The Department continues to utilize two main processes to determine the appropriateness of congregate care placement for youth.
-The first process is the Level of Care (LOC) Assessment that is completed by the Central Referral Unit (CRU) at the Department, for all children and youth who require placement.
+The first process is the Level of Care (LOC) Assessment that is completed by the Central Referral Unit (CRU) at the Department for all children and youth who require placement.
 The Level of Care Assessment is a structured decision-making tool that provides a framework for a placement decision that best meets the need of children and youth.
-The LOC consists of 17 domains to assist with making a level of care determination.
-The domains focus on areas such physical and behavioral health, education, risk behaviors, trauma, culture, family, peer relations, delinquent activity, level of function, to name a few.
-The CRU Social Worker conducts a review of referral material as well as an interview with the assigned DHS or CUA Social Worker.
-The information gathered is inputted into the tool and a level of care determination is made based on the information gathered.
+The LOC tool consists of 17 domains that focus on areas such physical and behavioral health, education, risk behaviors, trauma, culture, family, peer relations, delinquent activity, level of function, to name a few.
+The CRU Social Work Services Manager (SWSM) conducts a review of referral material as well as an interview with the assigned DHS SWSM or CUA Case Manager.
+The CRU SWSM completes the tool with information gathered and a level of care determination is made.

 The second process is the Commissioner's Approval Process, overseen by the Commissioner's Congregate Care Team (CCCT).
-Every time there is a recommendation of a youth to be placed in a congregate care setting, whether through the LOC assessment or court order, the CRU Social Worker forwards a summary email to the CCCT to include the current circumstances, presenting issues, placement history, and applied interventions such as the use of Placement Stability Conferences.
+Every time there is a recommendation for a youth to be placed in a congregate care setting, whether through the LOC assessment or court order, the CRU SWSM forwards a summary email to the CCCT which includes the current circumstances, presenting issues, placement history, and applied interventions such as the use of Placement Stability Conferences.
 Based on all of the information presented, the CCCT determines whether to approve or deny the congregate care placement.
+For Court-ordered cases, if the team wishes to pursue a lower level of care, the team will consult with Law and file appropriate motions with the Court, if appropriate.
 The CCCT's decision is emailed to the CRU and the CRU will complete referrals accordingly.